 Cambodia Angkor Air is the longest running-airline offering domestic flights in Cambodia.
 Cambodia Angkor Air is owned by the Cambodian government and Vietnam Airlines, and their pilots are all from Vietnam Airlines.
 As far as safety goes, Cambodia Angkor Air is the airline favored by government and embassy personnel for having the best safety standards (but it’s all relative, of course).
 They fly ATR72 turboprop planes on the Siem Reap-Phnom Penh route.
 They’re French-Italian planes and considered much safer than the Chinese MA60 turboprop planes flown by Bayon Airlines.
 The flight takes about 50 minutes and economy bookings include 20 kg baggage.
 They suggest arriving an hour before boarding.

 Cambodia Angkor Air has recently lowered their (previously exorbitant) prices in response to the influx of new airlines.
 Flights can currently be purchased for $70 one-way and $140 return.
 Their schedule changes regularly, but usually have four or five flights a day.
-Check their website for more info, and read our review of Cambodia Angkor Air for more about the airline.
+Check their review of Cambodia Angkor Air for more about the airline.

 Bassaka Air is a relative newcomer in Cambodian airspace and has quickly driven the prices for Phnom Penh to Siem Reap flights.
 Flights on Bassaka Air start at just $19, and even the high-priced ones are less than $50.